John Sylvester

 Interests

-I work in discrete probability, in particular random processes on graphs and random graphs.
-I am also interested in algorithms and complexity for (temporal) graph problems.
+I work primarily in discrete probability, in particular random processes on graphs and random graphs.
+I am also interested in (temporal) graph theory and algorithms.

 Preprints